 RIC HASE, Audio & Lighting – Since 1978, Ric has been involved in the acquisition side of video and film production.
 After graduating from Syracuse’s School of Newhouse Communications, Ric landed a job with WTAE-TV in Pittsburgh as an Associate Director /Promotions Writer.
 In 1987 Ric left the sequestered protection of studio production to explore the world of freelance, and in the following 6 years acted as grip for numerous feature films being shot in the Pittsburgh vicinity.
 He also freelanced as a sound tech for various production houses in Pittsburgh before moving North to the chillier climes of Upstate New York and Cornell University.
 For five years, Ric was on staff with Cornell University’s Media Dept. as a videographer.
 Eventually, the harsh winters got to him, and he decided to move down to warmth of the people and climate of North Carolina.
 There he took his first position as a broadcast re-seller, helping solve his client’s various video, sound and lighting needs.
 However he missed the joys of freelance and in late 2001 took a sales position with Technical Video Systems, eventually followed by full time work as freelance soundman.
 Ric takes his mantra that he is “There to make his videographer and producer look good” to heart and is a valuable asset to the Nautilus crew.

-SIR EDWARD THATCHER (THATCHER), Mascot – I’m seven years old and just moved into my forever home.
+SIR EDWARD THATCHER (THATCHER), Mascot – I joined the Nautilus Productions staff in June of ‘17.
 The wonderful folks at Neuse River Golden Retriever Rescue – Raleigh (NRGRR) have been taking care of me since I was turned in at a shelter with a chain infecting my neck.
 My fosters Christine & Erin took great care of me and got me ready for my new adventure.
 My new family has decided to name me Sir Edward Thatcher.
 Apparently it has to do with a famous pirate and some lady named Karma.
 I don’t exactly understand but I think I like her.
-My duties include being a pre-wash specialist, chasing my ball and being a part time buccaneer & pyrate.
+My duties include being a pre-wash specialist, chasing my ball, supervising edit sessions and being a part time buccaneer & pyrate.
 You can follow me on Facebook.

 LUCKY DOG, Mascot – Lucky Dog joined the Nautilus Productions staff in February of ‘04 as the team Golden Retriever.
 After a brief stay at a local animal shelter he was rescued and became the official Nautilus mascot.
 His primary duties consist of initiating tug-of-war matches, going for rides (his favorite) and taking the staff on forced marches at the end of each day.
 Lucky Dog loves watching television, sleeping under the edit desk and greets all visitors like long lost friends, with much gusto and tail wagging.
 Lucky Dog left us in January of 2017 after 15 wonderful years on this earth.
 His Golden spirit is with us every day.